TJ Friedl Player Props: Reds vs. Rays

 TJ Friedl At The Plate

-- Friedl is batting .304 with four doubles, a triple, two home runs and six walks.
+- Friedl has an OPS of .887, fueled by an OBP of .379 and a team-best slugging percentage of .508 this season.

-- Among qualifying batters in baseball, his batting average ranks 47th, his on-base percentage ranks 67th, and he is 46th in the league in slugging.
+- He ranks 37th in batting average, 58th in on base percentage, and 48th in slugging among the qualified hitters in MLB play.

-- Friedl has reached base via a hit in 11 games this season (of 16 played), and had multiple hits in five of those games.
+- Friedl has reached base via a hit in 12 games this year (of 17 played), and had multiple hits in five of those games.

-- In five games this season (31.3%), Friedl has picked up an RBI, including two games with multiple runs batted in.
+- In five games this year (29.4%), Friedl has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run six times this year (37.5%), including one multi-run game.
+- In six of 17 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.